simoneparisotto/MATLAB-Python-inpainting-codes/README.md

 # MATLAB codes for the Image Inpainting Problem
-This is a detailed Matlab implementation of classic inpainting methods.
+This is a detailed MATLAB implementation of classic inpainting methods.

 All the scripts provided are used in